Nonsoniente/jBrute/README.md

 so that the words will be separated using "_"

-WARNING: if your dict looks like this (separated using "\n")
+WARNING: if your dictis separated using "\n"

 <code> hello </code>